How accurate are Bayes factor-based null hypothesis tests? A simulation study: Results

 \subsection{Design 1: 2x2 design with random effects for subjects}

-First, we studied a repeated measures \(2 \times 2\) design, which was inspired by the 2-step decision-making task (Daw et al., 2011; Schad et al., 2014), by running marginal SBC.
+First, we studied a repeated measures \(2 \times 2\) design, which was inspired by the 2-step decision-making task (Daw et al., 2011; {Schad et al.}, 2014), by running marginal SBC.
 We investigated model convergence.
 Across all model fits (\(200\) simulations \(\times 3\) effects \(\times 2\) models (H0/H1) \(= 1200\) model fits), we observed 0 divergent transitions.
 R-hat exceeded the threshold of 1.01 for at least one population-level parameter in 0 cases, suggesting good model convergence.

 However, during the bridge sampling, there was the warning message ``logml could not be estimated within maxiter, rerunning with adjusted starting value.
-Estimate might be more variable than usual'' in 20.33\% of simulations, suggesting problems with the bridge sampling.
+Estimate might be more variable than usual'' in 122 simulations (20.33\%), suggesting problems with the bridge sampling.
 Due to these problems, we looked at the results separately for simulations with versus without warning messages from the bridge sampler.

 The results for marginal SBC (see Fig.~\ref{fig:2step-plot}A-B) showed for simulations without warning messages that the posterior model probabilities were equal to the prior model probability of \(0.5\) for both main effects and for the interaction.
 Indeed, the null hypothesis that posterior model probabilities were equal to \(0.5\) was supported by Bayesian t-tests (see Fig.~\ref{fig:2step-plot}B) showing default Bayes factors of \(BF01 > 10\) for the null for the two main effects and the interaction.
 A prior sensitivity analysis showed that these results were stable across different prior scales, being present already for very small prior scales, and becoming stronger for larger prior scales.
 These results suggest no evidence for overall bias in the Bayes factor estimates when no warning message is shown.
 For simulations where there was a warning message from the bridge sampler, the results were less clear, with sensitivity analyses showing either evidence for no bias (interaction), or unclear evidence (main effects).